ArthurItajahy/OSS-Orbital-Simulator-System/README.md

 # OSS - Orbital Simulator System

-**OSS (Orbital Simulator System)** is a 3D graphical simulator designed to model orbits and simulate real-world physics.
+**ORBIT (Orbital Simulator System)** is a 3D graphical simulator designed to model orbits and simulate real-world physics.
 It provides an interactive environment to visualize and analyze orbital mechanics in a dynamic and visually engaging way.

 ## Features
 - **3D Graphics:** Leverages modern OpenGL for immersive visualizations.